ojskrede/astrup/README.md

 # Astrup

 A rust plotting library using [gtk-rs](https://github.com/gtk-rs/gtk) as a backend.
 This is *still* very much a small hobby project.
+I believe it is ok for simple use, but lots of changes (also breaking ones) should be expected.

 For alternative rust plotting libraries, see e.g.

 - [rustplotlib](https://github.com/ubnt-intrepid/rustplotlib)
 - [RustGnuplot](https://github.com/SiegeLord/RustGnuplot)
 - [dataplotlib](https://github.com/coder543/dataplotlib)

 ## Build: